25 Best Ways to Celebrate National Pi Day

 Get A Temporary Pi Tattoo

 You'll be super popular on Pi Day with this doozy -- the envy of your math class, all your friends, and strangers alike.
 Better yet, share them!
 I've found this to be a true favorite with math nerds.
+I wear one and distribute them to friends.

 24. Impress Your Friends with a Pi Temporary Tattoo